-How Petya works?
+How does Petya work?

 Finally, it is time for some technical details on how it works and spreads.
 Our consultant Artur Brodziński took his time and prepared this summary for you based on the available technical information.
 Read it thoroughly to get additional details and understand it better.

-How it spreads across the network?
+How does it spread across the network?

 Petya is a worm, which means that in the first step it builds a list of computers which should be affected and later worm is propagated to each machine.
-It infects all kinds of devices and also fully patched once because it uses network credentials to do so.
+It infects all kinds of devices and also fully patched ones, because it uses network credentials to do so.

 It was observed that Petya infected and took down up to 5000 computers within few minutes, so it is really hard to stop it once it enters your network.